FrancescoSaverioZuppichini/electronics/pi-fan/README.md

 ### Code

-Code can be found inside `./code`, the cargo project is called `fan-pwm-controller`.
+Code can be found inside `./code`, the cargo project is called `fan-controller`.

 The whole code is short, variables can be changed on top.
 The fan will be triggered when the temperature is `> 60C`.